ktdreyer/storage-sig-utils/new-major-release.rst

 Configuring CBS
 ---------------

-The first step is to open a ticket with the CentOS CBS administrators.
-The admins will configure three things for us:
+The first step is to open a `ticket <https://bugs.centos.org/>`_ with the CentOS CBS administrators.
+The CBS admins will configure three things for us:

 1. Create our set of Koji tags (eg. ``-candidate``, ``-testing``, and ``-release``).